BIASeD: Bringing Irrationality into Automated System Design: A Taxonomy of Cognitive Biases

 Figure \ref{fig:biasesTaxonomy} also illustrates how AI systems (represented as an orange undirected graph) may interact with humans in this context.
 First, AI systems could be entities in the external world that humans perceive or interact with (e.g. chatbots, robots, apps...).
 Second, they may be active participants and assist humans in their information processing and decision-making processes (e.g. cognitive assistants, assistive technologies...).
 Finally, AI systems could be observers that model our behavior and provide feedback without directly being involved in the decision making process.
 Note that these three forms of interaction with AI systems may occur simultaneously.

 We also present four representative cognitive biases for each category.
 These biases were chosen according to the amount of evidence in the literature about the existence of the bias and their relevance for the design of AI systems.
 Tables \ref{table:biasesTablePart1}, \ref{table:biasesTablePart2} and \ref{table:biasesTablePart3} summarize the selected biases, their description, supporting literature and relevance to AI.
+Additionally, table \ref{tab:conf} illustrates how AI could potentially provide support in detecting and mitigating some of these biases using the confirmation bias as an example.